oracle-livelabs/oci/digital-twin/01-set-up-environment/set-up-environment.md

     In the `Name Your Resources` field, enter your name or initials, which will be used to provide uniqueness to resource names where required.

-    For example, if you enter `JohnDoe`, the resulting Compartment name will appear similar to: `Ad_workshop_JohnDoe_logical_pheasant`.
-The `logical_pheasant` suffix is a pseudorandomly-generated petname, which contributes additional uniqueness to the resource name.
+    For example, if you enter `JohnDoe`, the resulting Compartment name will appear similar to: `AD_workshop_JohnDoe_wise_duck`.
+The `wise_duck` suffix is a pseudorandomly-generated petname, which contributes additional uniqueness to the resource name.

     Additionally, select your `Parent Compartment` and `Region` to choose where you wish to deploy the infrastructure stack.